sandeep-shome/env-validate/README.md

 ## 📎Appendix

-env-validate is an open-source project developed and maintained by a solo developer with a passion for clean code, creativity, and community-driven tools.
+env-watch is an open-source project developed and maintained by a solo developer with a passion for clean code, creativity, and community-driven tools.

 You're welcome to explore, use, and contribute to the project!
 Whether it's fixing a bug, suggesting a feature, or improving the documentation — your contributions are highly appreciated.